 - For the 20th Anniversary release in 1993, the iconic cover image was replaced by a photograph of an actual prism separating light◊.

 - For the 30th Anniversary in 2003, the image was decidedly less minimalist: It was a photograph of a stained glass window◊ that replicated the album cover, shot at night with trees visible outside, and a small smattering of light from the camera setup.

 - Money Song: Subverted with "Money".
 It's about the evils of money and the excess it brings.

 - Non-Appearing Title: The instrumentals and "Brain Damage".

-- Not Afraid to Die: Gerry O'Driscoll says he's not afraid to die in the spoken part of "The Great Gig In The Sky".
+- Not Afraid to Die: Gerry O'Driscoll says this in the spoken part of "The Great Gig in the Sky".

 - Nothing Is Scarier: Before the aforementioned heartbeat, there is 15 seconds of complete silence.

 - One-Woman Wail: "The Great Gig in the Sky" is one long female wail.

 - One-Word Title: "Breathe", "Time", "Money", and "Eclipse".